Forest Glen station

-Forest Glen is a side platformed Washington Metro station in Forest Glen, Maryland, United States.
+Forest Glen station is a side platformed Washington Metro station in Montgomery County, Maryland, United States.
 The station was opened on September 22, 1990, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Its opening coincided with the completion of 3.2 mi of rail north of the Silver Spring station and the opening of Wheaton station.
+Its opening coincided with the completion of 3.2 mi of rail north of the Silver Spring station and the opening of Wheaton.
 Providing service for the Red Line, the station is located at Georgia Avenue (Maryland Route 97) and Forest Glen Road.
-The station is the deepest in the system at 196 ft deep, so high-speed elevators, rather than escalators, are used for access to the surface.
+The station is the deepest in the system and the state of Maryland at 196 ft deep, so high-speed elevators, rather than escalators, are used for access to the surface.

 History

 The original plan was to build the station above ground, with a parking lot that would have required demolishing about fifteen homes.
 After community opposition to the above-ground station, Montgomery County approved a modified plan for an underground station.

 The originally planned location for the parking lot and bus stops was on the east side of Georgia Avenue, between Sherwood Road and Tilton Drive, near Woodland Drive.
 Tilton Drive would have been closed between Georgia Avenue and Woodland Drive in order to reduce traffic through the nearby residential neighborhood.
 Building the parking lot and bus stops there would have required the demolition of one business and several homes.

 Response to plans for the underground station were mixed, with some residents and local businesses looking forward to the convenience of a nearby station and other residents concerned about potential increases in traffic in the area.
 Metro contended that deleting the station from the plans altogether would have overloaded both Wheaton and Silver Spring metro stations.
 The Montgomery County council approved the station in January 1976, three months after it had approved the further-away Wheaton station.

-On August 13th, 1991, all six elevators broke down due to a malfunctioning fire sensor, blocking access to and from the station for several hours.
+On August 13, 1991, all six elevators broke down due to a malfunctioning fire sensor, blocking access to and from the station for several hours.

+On June 1, 2024, all Red Line stations north of Fort Totten, including this one were closed to allow the Maryland Transit Authority to work on the upcoming Purple Line.
+Takoma re-opened on June 29 while the rest of the stations re-opened on September 1, 2024.